jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 His eyes burned through the space separating us.
 But silence was all I had to offer,
 those denials and acknowledgments flowing
-in undercurrents through a dark, unknowable ocean.
+through the undercurrents of a dark, unknowable ocean.
 As we sat there I could see his hands exactly like mine,
 his face a newer version of my face, that voice
 meting out every tick of the clock from the beginning